FOCUS: DLLMs Know How to Tame Their Compute Bound

 \section{Abstract}

 Diffusion Large Language Models (\textbf{DLLMs}) offer a compelling alternative to Auto-Regressive models, but their deployment is constrained by high decoding cost.
 In this work, we identify a key inefficiency in DLLM decoding: while computation is parallelized over token blocks, only a small subset of tokens is decodable at each diffusion step, causing most compute to be wasted on non-decodable tokens.
 We further observe a strong correlation between attention-derived token importance and token-wise decoding probability.
-Based on this insight, we propose \mbox{\textbf{FOCUS}}---an inference system designed for DLLMs.
+Based on this insight, we propose \mbox{FOCUS}, an inference system designed for DLLMs.
 By dynamically \textit{focusing} computation on decodable tokens and evicting non-decodable ones on-the-fly, \mbox{FOCUS} increases the effective batch size, alleviating compute limitations and enabling scalable throughput.
-Empirical evaluations demonstrate that FOCUS achieves up to \textbf{3.52\bm{$\times$} throughput} improvement over the production-grade engine \mbox{LMDeploy}, while preserving or improving generation quality across multiple benchmarks.
-The FOCUS system is publicly available on \href{https://github.com/sands-lab/FOCUS}{GitHub}.
+Empirical evaluations demonstrate that FOCUS achieves up to 3.52$\times$ throughput improvement over the production-grade engine \mbox{LMDeploy} in large-batch settings, while preserving or improving generation quality across multiple benchmarks.